Back to Projects

 • Bandpass Filter Design: Designed narrow bandpass filter centered at L1 frequency for out-of-band interference rejection

-• Impedance Matching Networks: Implemented distributed/lumped element matching for 50 Ω system impedance throughout the signal chain
+• Impedance Matching Networks: Implemented distributed/lumped element matching for 50 Ω system impedance throughout the RF signal chain

 • RF PCB Layout: Executed controlled impedance microstrip/stripline routing with precise trace width calculations and length constraints